RenRenJuan/Green-Travel-Carbon-App/README.md

   Features for the revived app.

-* First buildout of same basic function as in e3fd46357085f9a8efde3cd4b94a5a4f211ee2e4 but with
+* Starts with Expo version  same functionilty as in e3fd46357085f9a8efde3cd4b94a5a4f211ee2e4

-   More parameters for the trip calc.

-   Starter for the domain model.

 * Expo Only and Full Native Android/iOS code levels.

-   For various purposes, there will be an expo only code level and a full version.
+   Expo only version will be maintained as starter for the domain model.
    Mostly so that developers can use the simplest version without Google/Apple dev kits.

+   The full react native code level will support the backend function and other enhancements.

    There will be several iterations of the client before ...